The category of $\pi$-finite spaces: Introduction

-In an elementary 1-topos, the existence of finite colimits can be deduced from the existence of finite limits, exponential and the subobject classifier. \Cref{fail:1} shows that this does not generalizes to higher categories.
-This provide a negative answer to a question of Awodey (at least in a context where there are no universe closed under $\Sigma$ and $\Pi$).
+In an elementary 1-topos, the existence of pushouts can be deduced from the existence of finite limits, exponentials and the subobject classifier. \Cref{fact:1} shows that $\pif\cS$, viewed as a universe in $\cS$, is a counter-example in higher categories, providing a negative answer to a question of Awodey.
+Nonetheless, it is established in \cite{Frey-Rasekh}, that finite sums can be build from finite limits, exponentials and the subobject classifier.
+It seems reasonable that the pushouts where one leg is a monomorphism can also be produced this way. \Cref{fact:2} is essentially due to the fact that there are no inaccessible cardinals between 2 and $\omega$.
+This is related to the minimality properties of $\pif\cS$.

-I do not have a formal proof of impossibility for \cref{fail:2}, only a couple of remarks (see \cref{rem:universe}).
-The first one is that there cannot be a univalent family $E\to B$ stable by finite sums since this would force $\pi_0(B)$ to be infinite.
-Another argument is that universes closed under $\Sigma$ (or $\Sigma$ and $\Pi$) are essentially equivalent to regular (or inaccessible) cardinals and the only (non-trivial) regular or inaccessible cardinals lower than $\omega$ is $\utwo$.
-This suggests that the best one can do in $\BCoh\cS$ is to have a classifier for types whose homotopy invariants are all in $\utwo$, that is a subobject classifier.
+In connection to homotopy type theory, both \cref{fact:1,fact:2} are considered as no-go, and, since the first version of this note, the consensus seems to be that $\pif\cS$ should not be an elementary topos.
+It remains that $\pif\cS$ does provides a non-trivial univalent family $\pif U'\to \pif U$ in $\cS$ which is closed under diagonals, dependent sums, dependent products, finite sums, finite products, and quotients of groupoidal equivalence relations (\cref{thm:universe}).
+This universe also exists in the subcategory of $\kappa$-small spaces for every inaccessible cardinal $\kappa>\omega$.
+The universe $\pif U$ is not the smallest universe of $\cS$ closed under dependent sums and products (since the subobject classifier $\Omega=2$ or the 1-type $\coprod_n B\mathfrak S_n$ of finite sets are also examples), but \cref{prop-coh:10bis} can be reformulated by saying that $\pif U$ is the minimal universe of $\cS$ containing the universe $\coprod_n B\mathfrak S_n$ of finite sets, and closed under quotients of groupoidal equivalence relations (see \cref{cor:initial-LCCpretopos}).

-\paragraph{Acknowledgments} I thank Steve Awodey, Jonas Frey, André Joyal, Nima Rasekh, Mike Shulman, and Andrew Swan for many discussions about pretopoi, elementary topoi and comments about earlier drafts. \Cref{thm:initial-boolean} was suggested by Awodey.
-I learn the theory of \oo pretopos in the great Appendix A of \cite{Lurie:SAG}.
-Many techniques and results are taken from there.
-I gratefully acknowledge the support of the Air Force Office of Scientific Research through grant FA9550-20-1-0305.
+\paragraph{Acknowledgments} I thank Carlo Angiuli, Steve Awodey, Reid Barton, Jonas Frey, André Joyal, Nima Rasekh, Mike Shulman, and Andrew Swan for many discussions about 1-pretopoi, elementary 1-topoi, type theory, and their comments about earlier drafts. \Cref{thm:initial-boolean} was suggested by Steve Awodey.
+I thank Tim Holzschuh and Maxime Ramzi for pointing out a mistake in the ``building blocks'' of $\pif\cS$.
+I learned the theory of \oo pretopos in the Appendix A of Jacob Lurie's book \cite{Lurie:SAG}, many techniques and results are taken from there.
+I thank also the anonymous referee for many remarks that have helped improve the paper.